 - A new mechanic/gimmick/special element introduced in each level.

-- An interesting and funny background story running through the levels (which also influences the level design at times)
+- An interesting and funny story running through the levels, which also influences level design.

 - Hopefully, lots of cooperative fun!